Seanny123/seanaubin.github.io/content/post/2017-04-28-StackExchange-for-Open-Science.md

 ## Direct feedback

 With my blog, I get two metrics: visits and comments.
 With a question, I get to know if I helped someone else by visits, but also upvotes.
 I get to be notified if my answer has become out of date with comments left by other users.
-I get to know if my answer wasn’t as complete as it could have been, by reading other answers to the same question.
+By reading other answers to the same question, I get to know if my answer wasn’t as complete as it could have been.

 ---

 Try it.
-Be one of the first 20 people to ask 5 upvoted questions on one of [the science StackExchange sites](https://stackexchange.com/sites#science-traffic) (starting from the date of this blog post) and I’ll give 5 dollars to the charity of your choice.
-Send me a link to your profile with your linked Twitter profile via Twitter as proof.
-If you’re having a tough time or it isn’t working for you, talk to me.
+It doesn't have to be a long-term commitment.